MicrosoftDocs/azure-docs/articles/azure-monitor/logs/manage-access.md

 ## Manage access control mode

-*Access control mode* is a workspace-level setting that defines how to apply permissions in each [access mode](#access-mode):
+*Access control mode* is a workspace-level setting that defines which permissions Azure Monitor applies in each [access mode](#access-mode):

 * **Require workspace permissions**